OlekAS13/breakout/README.md

     * Off - the glitch is off and the ball will reflect instantly when it touches the wall

 ## Settings controls
+* A - toggles the Balls amount setting
 * B - toggles the Ball rotation mode setting
 * L - toggles the Left wall glitch setting
 * I - gives you infinite lives